 By default, messages are logged into both files in the message subdirectory of the local Policy Manager Console installation directory.
 Logs of the messages are kept both in English and the language you have set for Policy Manager Console.
 A separate log file is created for each message category (tab names in the Messages pane).
-You can use the Preferences > Locations page to specify the directory for the log file
+You can use the Preferences > Locations page to specify the directory for the log file.

-3.2.7 Product upgrade notifications
+3.2.6 Product upgrade notifications

-When you start Policy Manager Console, it notifies you of new available versions for either Policy Manager itself or any of your managed applications.
+When you start Policy Manager Console, it notifies you of new available versions or used versions that are reaching their end of support, for either Policy Manager itself or any of your managed applications.